docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

                                                          ┗━━━━━━━┛
 ```

-In its simplest use-case, docker-mailserver will handle direct email trafic bound to a specific hostname: a MUA established a direct connection to docker-mailserver's MTA.
+In its simplest use-case, docker-mailserver will handle direct email trafic bound to a specific hostname: a MUA establishes a direct connection to docker-mailserver's MTA, authenticates and submits an email.
 Thus our schema could be further simplified to look like this:

 ```txt
          docker-mailserver is here: